-For Spark 2.2 and above, the Spark scheduler in Databricks automatically preempts tasks to enforce fair sharing between users.
-This guarantees interactive response times to users on clusters with many concurrently running jobs.
+For Apache Spark 2.2 and above, the Spark scheduler in Databricks automatically preempts tasks to enforce fair sharing.
+This guarantees interactive response times on clusters with many concurrently running jobs.

 When tasks are preempted by the scheduler, their kill reason will be set to